hafizpatwary/flask-diet-app/README.md

 * Possibly allow access from certain IP address only
 * Change password often

-<a name="auto"></a>
-##### Automation causing issues
-Automation can save a lot of time and hussle if done right, however if not done properly it can:
-* For this project automation can mean that

 <a name="database"></a>
 ##### Database's IP address, username and password up in GitHub
 During development it is likely that I will be working on different machines, hence there will be a public Git repo, it is very likely that I upload some credentils by mistake: